dss-extensions/dss_capi/README.md

 **For the source-code of a specific version, check the Git tags.**

 While the main objective of COM compatibility has been reached, this is still a work-in-progress and is subject to changes.
-Especially, there are planned changes targetting version 0.14, which will become v1.0 when we consider it ready.
+Especially, there are planned changes targeting version 0.14, which will become v1.0 when we consider it ready.

 Instead of using extra numeric parameters as in the official DDLL interface ("OpenDSSDirect" or "DCSL"), each original COM property is exposed as a pair of functions.
 For example, the load kVA property is exposed as: